bbux-dev/datacraft/docs/templates/FIELDSPECS.jinja.md

 ### <a name="Sample_Mode"></a>Sample Mode

-To increase the randomness of the data being generated you can configure a FieldSpec that contains a list of values to be sampled instead of iterated through incrementally.
+To increase the randomness of the data being generated, you can configure a FieldSpec that contains a list of values to be sampled instead of iterated through incrementally.
 Normally the spec below would create the repeating
 sequence: `A1 B2 C3`, but since both fields `ONE` and `TWO` are in sample mode,